FDio/vpp/docs/gettingstarted/developers/vnet.md

   on a per-paket basis.
 Must be >32 and less than 9000.
 Default value:
   512.

+- <b>filter</b> - Use the pcap rx / tx / drop trace filter, which must
+  be configured.
+Use <b>classify filter pcap...</b> to configure the filter.
+The filter will only be executed if the per-interface or any-interface tests fail.

 - <b>intfc _interface_ | _any_</b> - Used to specify a given interface,
   or use '<em>any</em>' to run packet capture on all interfaces.
   '<em>any</em>' is the default if not provided.
 Settings from a previous